yandex/odyssey/README.md

-## machinarium
+## Machinarium

 Machinarium allows to create fast networked and event-driven asynchronous applications in synchronous/procedural manner instead of using traditional callback approach.

-The library is based on combination of OS threads (pthreads) and efficient cooperative multi-tasking primitives (coroutines).
-Each coroutine executed using own stack context and transparently scheduled by event loop logic, like `epoll(7)`.

 Public API: [sources/machinarium.h](sources/machinarium.h)

-### Features overview

-#### Machinarium threads and coroutines
+#### Threads and coroutines

+Machinarium is based on combination of OS `pthreads(7)` and efficient cooperative multi-tasking primitives coroutines.

+Each coroutine executed using own stack context and transparently scheduled by `epoll(7)` event-loop logic.
+Each working machinarium thread can handle thousands of executing coroutines.

 #### Messaging and Channels